Public

 Planning Hikes with Public Transport in Mind

-Yesterday I was surprised that someone had planned an activity without public transport in mind.
-A few years ago I would not have noticed.
-For a long time I never considered that people would want to take buses and trains to the start of a hike.
-Now I do.
 For me, at this moment in time, I believe that every hike should start somewhere where public transport is available, both at the start and the end if it’s a linear hike, and at the start if it’s a loop.
+Without public transport being factored in everyone is condemned to car sharing.
+In and of itself the idea of car-sharing is not a bad one.

 Cantook and Audiobooks